top of page

 Vedic Meditation is neither a matter of contemplation nor concentration, both of which hold the mind at the thinking level.

 Instead, the use of a personalized Sanskrit mantra containing a specific sound vibration moves the mind effortlessly and naturally beyond thoughts entirely, into a state of profound rest many times deeper than sleep.
 In this delightfully de-excited state, we find a sense of supreme inner contentment and make contact with the infinitely powerful innate intelligence alive inside us.
 The practice is not religious, nor does it require a change in lifestyle or belief system.
 Vedic Meditation comes from the Veda, the world’s oldest body of knowledge, and is compatible with all faiths, creeds, and lifestyles.
 Vedic Meditation, originating from the ancient Vedic tradition of India and brought to life by Guru Deva (Swami Brahmananda Saraswati), taught and popularized by Maharishi Mahesh Yogi and scientifically explored by Thom Knoles, combines spiritual wisdom with a systematic method that allows the exploration of the deepest levels of consciousness, integrating modern knowledge about the functioning of the nervous system and brain physiology.
 When practiced, the mind stops chasing external stimuli or internal thoughts, entering a state of transcendence, where consciousness is perceived in its purest and most expansive form.
 This state is not simply relaxation, but an opening to deep levels of existence and inner clarity.
 Neurophysiologically, this journey toward transcendence is reflected in a progressive transformation of the nervous system.
 The ordinary mind is in constant alertness and active thought.
 During the practice of Vedic Meditation, mental activity decreases, and our body enters a state of calm and receptivity; sympathetic nervous system activity decreases, and blood pressure, heart rate, and breathing harmonize.
 In this hypo-metabolic state, our physiology begins to release stresses accumulated over years, initiating its purification process.
 Thanks to this, and because there is a direct correlation between the state of our nervous system and the mind, our mental potential expands.
 As practice deepens, the mind reaches levels where states similar to deep sleep are experienced without loss of consciousness, and it is there that deep integration of body and mind occurs.
 In this phase, the parasympathetic nervous system is fully activated, promoting regeneration and biological restoration, while the mind experiences transcendence as a state of pure silent alertness and absolute well-being.
 At the deepest levels of meditation, a phenomenon of global coherence in brain activity is observed, where different regions of the brain begin to synchronize, creating a unified field of intelligence.
-The subjective experience of transcendence —a sense of unity, inner peace, and unlimited clarity—thus has a direct correlate in physiology: the mind and nervous system reach optimal balance, reflecting how pure consciousness manifests through the harmonization of body and mind.
+The subjective experience of transcendence —a sense of unity, inner peace, and unlimited clarity—thus has a direct correlation in physiology: the mind and nervous system reach optimal balance, reflecting how pure consciousness manifests through the harmonization of body and mind.
 In short, Vedic Meditation is not just a relaxation technique, but a path toward conscious exploration of the deepest levels of the mind, where transcendence becomes a tangible and measurable experience, both subjectively and physiologically.
 Regular practice allows this state not to be an isolated flash, but a permanent horizon of clarity, balance, and fulfillment, revealing the essential nature of life and consciousness.
 The technique is incredibly simple and natural.
 It requires no effort, concentration, or contemplation, since these are processes of the mental plane that occur on the surface.
 Instead, this practice uses a pulsation of sound or a personalized mantra, assigned by a qualified Vedic Meditation teacher, along with instructions for its use.
 This creates a specific vibration in each person’s physiology, triggering the described effects.

 The Practice